 Yoho National Park in British Columbia isn’t very big compared to its next-door neighbour – Banff National Park.
-But the park is one I’d highly recommend visiting if you’re doing any kind of cross-Canada road trip or even the popular Vancouver to Calgary drive because what it lacks in size, it makes up for in mountain splendour!
-It’s also accessible as a day trip from Calgary, Banff, Lake Louise and Golden.
+But the park is one I’d highly recommend visiting if you’re doing any kind of cross-Canada road trip or even the popular Vancouverto Calgary drivebecause what it lacks in size, it makes up for in mountain splendour!
+In fact, Yoho National Park hikes are some of the most beautiful in the country!

 The Emerald Lake hike is a family-friendly 5.2 km circuit with negligible elevation gain.
-What I love about this easy hike, is the ever-changing vistas, including a variety of views of Emerald Lake itself, the majestic mountains ringing the lake and the Emerald Glacier.
+What I love about this hike – one of the easiest Yoho National Park hikes, is the ever-changing vistas, including a variety of views of Emerald Lake itself, the majestic mountains ringing the lake and the Emerald Glacier.
 Even the forest is pretty, especially in fall when its awash with colour.

 Allow 1 – 2 hours depending on your pace and the number of photo stops.

 From Emerald Lake you can hike up to the Emerald Basin or do the Emerald Triangle – another loop hike, but it’s about a 6-hour hike.

 Paget Lookout and Paget Peak hike

 Less than 15 minutes from Lake Louise is the trailhead for several hikes including- Paget Lookout and Paget Peak, Sherbrooke Lake and Niles Meadow.
 We hadn’t planned to hike up Paget Peak but in July, it can be a pain to get parking at Lake Louise, so after coming up short on a parking space we made our way to Yoho National Park and activated our Plan B hike.